With US vehicle prices averaging near $50K, General Motors sees 2nd-quarter profits rise 15%

 And GM Chief Financial Officer Paul Jacobson said he doesn’t see his company cutting prices very much, despite industry analysts’ predictions of growing U.S. new-vehicle inventories and bigger discounts.

+Shares of General Motors Co. jumped 5% before the opening bell Tuesday, closing in a high point for 2024.

-The Detroit automaker on Tuesday said it made $2.92 billion from April through June, with revenue of $47.97 billion that beat analyst expectations.
-Excluding one-time items, the company made $3.06 per share, 35 cents above Wall Street estimates, according to data provider FactSet.
+The Detroit automaker made $2.92 billion from April through June and posted revenue of $47.97 billion.
+Excluding one-time items, the company made $3.06 per share, 35 cents above Wall Street estimates, according to data provider FactSet, and revenue was better than expected as well.

 While the average sales price was down slightly from a year ago, GM sold 903,000 vehicles to dealers in North America during the quarter, 70,000 more than the same period in 2023.
 Sales in its international unit, however, fell 7,000 to 140,000, the company said.